-- (1) For Level 1 financial instruments, we tested their valuations by comparing to quoted prices in active markets. - (2) For Level 2 and Level 3 financial instruments: - (i) we assessed the appropriateness of the Group's valuation models and benchmarked against common market models, taking into consideration the product characteristics and industry practice; - (ii) we compared the valuation of Level 2 financial instruments to quotation available from independent sources; as well as tested observable inputs used in valuation models;
+- For Level 1 financial instruments, we tested their valuations by comparing to quoted prices in active markets. - (2) For Level 2 and Level 3 financial instruments: - we assessed the appropriateness of the Group's valuation models and benchmarked against common market models, taking into consideration the product characteristics and industry practice; - (ii) we compared the valuation of Level 2 financial instruments to quotation available from independent sources; as well as tested observable inputs used in valuation models;

-Key Audit Matter How our audit addressed the Key Audit Matter (iii) for unobservable inputs used for valuation of Level 3 financial instruments, we obtained an understanding of management's methodology for the selection of inputs such as liquidity discounts, discount rates, expected dividend, net asset value of unlisted funds, etc. and assessed the reasonableness and appropriateness of such inputs by examining supporting information and comparing to alternatives in the market with involvement of our internal valuation experts.
-We also performed sensitivity analysis on the unobservable inputs; (iv) we involved internal valuation experts to perform independent valuation testing.
+- (iii) for unobservable inputs used for valuation of Level 3 financial instruments, we obtained an understanding of management's methodology for the selection of inputs such as liquidity discounts, discount rates, expected dividend, net asset value of unlisted funds, etc. and assessed the reasonableness and appropriateness of such inputs by examining supporting information and comparing to alternatives in the market with involvement of our internal valuation experts.
+We also performed sensitivity analysis on the unobservable inputs; - (iv) we involved internal valuation experts to perform independent valuation testing.

 We checked and evaluated the appropriateness of the financial statements disclosures in relation to fair value of financial instruments in the context of applicable accounting framework.

 Based on the procedures performed, we considered that the valuation models, significant judgements and assumptions as well as relevant data used by management in the valuation of financial instruments measured at fair value were supported by available evidence.